NitCoh/Detecting-Irrelevant-Questions-in-VQA-via-Presupposition-Augmentation/README.md

 and apply relevance theory to model the task of Visual Question Answering (VQA) in conversational settings.

 Our key contributions are:
-1. We provide a manual analysis of the challenging aspects of differ- ent questions in GQA and categorize the types into eight different classes of difficulty.
+1. We provide a manual analysis of the challenging aspects of different questions in GQA and categorize the types into eight different classes of difficulty.
-2. We developed a novel distance metric to compare presupposition to the given context via Scene Graphs relying on the notion of accom- modation process from Relevance Theory.
+2. We developed a novel distance metric to compare presupposition to the given context via Scene Graphs relying on the notion of accommodation process from Relevance Theory.
 3. We provide a new data set of irrelevant questions that contain 100k generated questions of different types.
-4. We train an irrelevant question detector and demonstrate its perfor- mance on the GQA Testdev split.
+4. We train an irrelevant question detector and demonstrate its performance on the GQA Testdev split.
 We identify that about 2% of the questions in this standard data set are actually irrelevant.